Close Menu

 He also served as scorekeeper for the Vikings boys basketball team for many years.
 In total Paul spent 39 years shaping the minds of countless young students.

 Beyond his significant contributions to education, Paul was immensely involved in his community and local government.
-After retiring from teaching he devoted four terms to serving as Fulton County Commissioner.
-He was a volunteer fireman with the Metamora-Amboy Fire Department from 1964 to 1976.
+He devoted four terms to serving as Fulton County Commissioner and was a volunteer fireman with the Metamora-Amboy Fire Department from 1964 to 1976.

 His commitment to preserving history and culture was evident through his work with the Fulton County Historical Society and his involvement with both the Ohio State Fair and the Fulton County Fair, where he was honored with induction into the Agricultural Hall of Fame.